Managing Director and CEO

 Michael holds a Bachelor of Law and Arts and a Master of Business Administration from the University of Western Australia.

-Andrew Brewer was appointed Executive General Manager, Infrastructure in November 2020 and manages Ampol’s Australian manufacturing and distribution assets as well as the Information Technology business.
+Andrew Brewer was appointed Executive General Manager, Fuel Supply Chain in November 2020 and manages Ampol’s Australian manufacturing and distribution assets as well as the Information Technology business.

 He is an experienced senior executive in the energy and resources sector, having held leadership roles for large-scale facilities and integrated supply chains in the minerals processing, resources and energy industries across Australia, New Zealand and Canada.
 This includes former roles at Ampol, where he was General Manager of the Kurnell refinery, and later Executive General Manager of Supply Chain Operations and Executive General Manager Transformation.
 Andrew has returned to Ampol from Refining New Zealand where he held the position of Chief Operating Officer.